sassoftware/quickstart-sas-viya-gcp/README.md

               gcloud compute machine-types list

     - To deploy templates run the following command where STACK represents the name of your deployment:
+      NOTE: Your deployment name must be all lowercase.
         gcloud deployment-manager deployments create STACK --config <PATH to quickstart-sas-viya-gcp/templates>/sas-viya-config.yaml --automatic-rollback-on-error

+      The deployment of Viya takes roughly 2 hours.
+You can check the progress by watching the logs in /var/log/sas/install on the ansible-controller machine.

     To connect to your deployment, open a terminal with Google Cloud CLI.
     - You will need access to the ssh private key that matches the public key